AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Evaluation

 \subsection{Ablation Study}

-As shown in Table \ref{tab:2}, we conducted an ablation study of the performance of different dynamic methods on real-world production traces, exploring the sources of speedup for each method across three dimensions: average speculative length, average accepted draft tokens, and average draft token acceptance rate.
-Specifically, \SysNameMinus solely utilizes an adaptive drafter, without employing the confidence prior verifier.
+As shown in Tab. \ref{tab:2}, we conducted an ablation study of the performance of different dynamic methods on real-world production traces, exploring each method's speedup sources across three dimensions: average speculative length, average accepted draft tokens, and average draft token acceptance rate.
+Specifically, \SysNameMinus utilizes an adaptive drafter, without the confidence prior verifier.

-\textbf{Benefits of adaptive drafter.} Effective control of speculative length has achieved an additional acceleration ratio of 6\% to 55\%.
-We observe that \SysNameMinus can achieve an average draft token acceptance rate that is twice as high as that based on the threshold-based method, and the higher the acceptance rate, the greater the additional speedup achieved by \SysNameMinus.
-This indicates that the speedup of \SysNameMinus primarily benefits from its ability to efficiently convert draft tokens into accepted tokens.
-Crucially, the adaptive drafter enhances the average draft token acceptance rate by adopting longer speculative lengths for batches that are likely to accept more tokens.
-Unlike the threshold-based method that only control speculative length by comparing confidence scores, the adaptive drafter employs a model based on confidence scores to estimate the expected number of accepted tokens per batch, achieving more precise control of speculative length.
+\textbf{Benefits of adaptive drafter.} The adaptive drafter achieves significant performance improvements by dynamically controlling the speculative length, delivering an additional speedup ratio of 12\% to 55\%.
+Compared to traditional threshold-based methods, \SysNameMinus increases the average draft token acceptance rate by 8\% to 15\%, benefiting from its ability to promptly terminate the draft model's execution.
+The adaptive drafter can reduce the average speculative length (\# Draft Tokens (Avg.)) by 2.45 tokens while only decreasing the number of actually accepted draft tokens (\# Accepted Draft Tokens (Avg.)) by 0.19, indicating that \SysNameMinus's efficient acceleration primarily stems from its high conversion efficiency from draft tokens to accepted tokens.
+Clearly, compared to traditional threshold-based methods, the adaptive drafter employs confidence-based prediction model to precisely estimate the expected number of accepted tokens per batch.
+This enables finer-grained control over speculative length to improve token acceptance rates, and more efficient resource scheduling to enhance acceleration ratios.